JoedNgangmeni/AffectiveFace/README.md

 **Features**<br>
 The app starts with the home page which links to<br>
 <B>1.
 Smarter Advertising </B><br>
-The app detects the faces near the digital advertising board, recognizes their age and gender.
-This information is used to display ads accordingly on the digital advertising board.
-In this way people won't be bombarded with irrelavent ads and will lead to better reach of the ad to the concerned person.<br>
+The application predicts the age, gender, and emotion of the person facing the advertising board.
+Based on the predicted age, gender, and emotion, ads are displayed on screen.
+This will lead to better reach of the ad to the concerned person.<br>
-<B>2.
-Customer Analytics</B><br>
-The application detects the age, gender, facial expressions of the customers and uses this data to display the analytics.
-These analytics help the owners of the store to get an idea of their customers and help them to improve their marketing.<br>
-<B>3.
-Help the Blind</B><br>
-The application helps the blind to understand the emotions of the person near them.The application predicts the expressions of the person facing the camera.
-These expressions are read alound so that the blind person can better understand the situations.<br><br>

 ### Techstack <br>
 * Face-api.js (a javacript api which is used to detect faces, recognize expressions, age and gender)